jopereira88/AFluID/README.md

   * Should you have all the sequences you need the script will output a file with all the fasta sequences that you have that are on the metadata file
   * If your sequence FASTA file is incomplete, the script will output a .txt file with the missing sequences' accession numbers for you to download and concatenate to your main file

-5. If you haven't done so yet you should open the config.ini file in a notepad program (notepad, notepad++, sublime text...) or nano to change any settings you deem necessary for your analysis.
+5. If you haven't done so yet, open the config.ini file in a notepad program (notepad, notepad++, sublime text...) or nano to change any settings you deem necessary for your analysis. **You also need to specify your email and conda environment path**.

 6. Run the installation script using the command:
 ```